OSHA 10 Classes: Online vs. Classroom, Cost & Card

 Card Replacement and Expiration

 A common question is whether the cards expire.
-The student OSHA 10 hour cards do not have an expiration date.
-While some employers or local rules might require you to take a refresher course every few years, the card itself remains valid according to OSHA.
+According to OSHA, the student course completion cards do not have an expiration date.
+While some employers or local rules might require you to take a refresher course every few years, the card itself remains valid.

-The training is designed to take 10 hours.
-Because OSHA rules limit training to a maximum of 7.5 hours per day, the course must be spread out over at least two days.
+The training is designed to take 10 or 30 hours, depending on the course.
+Because OSHA rules limit training to a maximum of 7.5 hours per day, the 10 hour course must be spread out over at least two days.
+The 30 hour course takes at least four days.

 The cost can vary.
-Online courses are often very affordable.
+Online OSHA 10 classes are often very affordable.
 For example, you can get your OSHA 10 training through a SkillCat partner for around $50.
 In person classes might cost more depending on the provider.

 No. OSHA is very clear that the Outreach Training Program provides an awareness level education.
 The card you receive is a course completion card, not a professional certification.

-At the federal level, it’s a voluntary program.
+At the federal level, it is a voluntary program.
 However, your employer or state might require it.
 Seven states (New York, Massachusetts, Connecticut, New Hampshire, Rhode Island, Missouri, and Nevada) have laws requiring it for certain construction projects.
-Many employers require it as a standard policy.
+Many employers also require it as a standard policy.

 Yes, you can.
 Just make sure you choose an online provider that is officially authorized by OSHA.
 A card from an unapproved provider is not valid.